Vic-Lib/DrupalAtoMViewer/README.md

 Description
 -----------
 Views Database Connector is a powerful module that gives Views full access to external database tables found in the settings for your Drupal installation.
 With this module, you can setup a view around any table in any database configuration.
 This can be extremely useful to pull external data from a database to show to your users in a view.

+The Drupal AtoM connector is a non generalized version of Views Database Connector, VDC was just used as a template.
+In Drupal you can create blocks and add whatever sections you need based on an object.

+For example adding in a fonds you can link another view in fields of notes types and then link based on id.
+Because there can be multiple notes etc... on one record it was easier to add the relations in the Drupal View rather than in the Database Connector

 Installation
 ------------